Lanark County Planning Department

 For more information, contact the Planning Department.

-A pre-consultation is highly recommended for Subdivision & Condominium applications.
+A pre-consultation is highly recommended for Subdivision and Condominium applications.
 For more information, visit the Make an Application page or contact the Planning Department.

 For more information, visit the Make an Application page or contact the Planning Department.